Search

 The battery/search package defines a pluggable full-text search interface.

-Backend interface.
+behind the same Backend interface.

 Quickstart